15+ Alternatives to "Dear Sir or Madam" and Appropriate Use

 - Dear CEO

-In the event the author has the contact information of the recipient, there are options to use the surname or exclude the surname.
+In the event the author has the recipient's contact information, there are options to use the surname or exclude the surname.
 For example:

 - Dear John Smith